Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 In some cases, financial difficulties are forcing people to make big changes.

-Gregory Cooper spent 30-plus years in accounting and operations in the oil and gas industry, but had to move out of Houston after more than a year without work.
+Gregory Cooper spent 30-plus years in accounting and operations in the oil and gas industry but had to move out of Houston after more than a year without work.

 "I mean, I have an MBA and I have two certifications, but I'm struggling still," says Cooper, 60, who moved in with his elderly mother in Alexandria, La.
 He finally landed a government accounting job making about $40,000 a year — half what he used to make.
 He says it would be terrifying to be without a job right now, because of his age and his race.